murrayds/literature/MobilityNotes.md

 This paper tests this assumption by following 274 job changes by unique 242 scientists (roughly equal proportions of biologists, physicists, chemists, and mathematicians) at one academic institution between 1961 and 1975, and find that **“to obtain a prestigious job, it is more effective to get a degree at a top-rated graduate program than to be extremely productive**. “ They also find that while the number of articles an applicant has is important to prestige mobility, the number of citations is not, although the number of citations do prove to be important for promotions in rank when changing jobs.
 While Merton calls for the ideal of universalism, at the time of his paper’s publication, the ideal appears distant.

+### Altbach, P. G., & Knight, J. (2007).
+The Internationalization of Higher Education: Motivations and Realities.
+Journal of Studies in International Education, 11(3–4), 290–305. https://doi.org/10.1177/1028315307303542

+Altbach & Knight (2007)

+**Tags:** globalization; univeristy; international

+The auhtors discuss the internationalization of univeristies, detailing at length examples of international initiatives, policies, and partnerships by continent.
+Univeristies have been globalizing, and this has meant that they have also been internationalizing.
+- Motives to internationalize include profits, providing wider access to education, providing international cross-cultural perspectives to students, encouraging political integration (as with the EU), improving the quality, prestige, and cultural composition of programs (mostly with developing countires), and the demands of individual self-funded students seeking cross-cultural experiences
+- Virtually all countries have international programs of some form, though the biggest "sellers" are by far North America and Europe.

+Useful quotes:
+- "Globalization tends to concentrate wealth, knowledge, and power in those already possessing these elements.
+International academic mobility similarly favors well-developed education systems and institutions, thereby compounding existing inequalities"
+- "Universities have been international institutions from their medieval European origins, attracting students and faculty from many countries.
+The rise of nationalism and the nation-state after the Protestant Reformation focused academe inward.
+Later, the emergence of the Third World from colonialism in the mid-20th century stimulated the establishment of national universities.
+Now academe has regained its international scope and direction.
+Internationalization is propelled by IT, the knowledge economy, an integrated world economy, and increased mobility for students, faculty, programs, and providers"

+### Altbach, P. G. (2004).
+Globalisation and the university: Myths and realities in an unequal world.
+Tertiary Education and Management, 10(1), 3–25. https://doi.org/10.1080/13583883.2004.9967114

+Altbach (2004)

+**Tags:** Globalization; Univeristy; Inequality; Developing

+Key terms:
+- Globalization: The economic, technologiycal, and scientific trends that directly affect higher education and are largely innevitable.
+- Internationalization: includes specific programs and policies taken up by governments, institutions, and departments in order to cope with and exploit globalization
+- Multinationalism: Academic programs from one country offered in another (think NYU Abu Dhabi)

+The author discusses several aspects of the globalization of universtities, arguing that nothing about it is new, but that the increase international scope of universties will further existing inequalities.
+Specifically, the author points to:
+- Universities having always been international in scope
+- Students have always traveled abroad to study
+- Globalization cannot be avoided—universiteis that shut themselves from changing society innevitably lose relevance
+- Powerful universities have always dominated the production and diffusion of knowledge—lower institutions have followed
+- Top academic instititoons require huge amounts of capital, for buildings, salaries, equiptment, and infrastructure—this high entry cost means that less-welathy institutions will struggle to compete
+- English is the modal language for science and higher education, a trend that benefits  English-spealing countries
+- Migration, having awlays been central to academia, has increased in scope.
+Academics will take jobs in countries with more attractive opportunities, salaries and working conditions.
+At present, a small but significant exodus continues from the UK to the US and Canada because of the low salaries and deteriorating working conditions at home.
+- In multinational agreements, such as when a university in a developed country parnters with a university in the developing world to offer a program, the rich country almost always dominates
+- IT is central to globalization, and has helped increase the scope of university's globalization

+This paper also has some interesting early discussion on brain drain and brain circulation, talking about the benefits of migrants to receiving countires

+Useful quotes:
+- "From the beginning, universities represented global institutions – in that they functioned in a common language, Latin, and served an international clientele of students.
+Professors, too, came from many countries, and the knowledge imparted reflected scholarly learning in the Western world at the time."
+- "...some academics from South Korea and Taiwan, for example, returned from the United States or other countries to accept senior academic appointments in their home countries once academic working conditions, salaries and respect for academic freedom had improved.
+More commonly, academics return home for lectures or consulting, collaborate on research with colleagues in their country of origin, or accept visiting professorships."

 ### Appelt, S., Beuzekom, B. van, Galindo-Rueda, F., & Pinho, R. de.
 (2015).
 Which factors influence the international mobility of research scientists? https://doi.org/10.1787/5js1tmrr2233-en